-- There is respect for the family unit. - The parent educator continually strives to build good rapport with each family. - Affirmation is given for the family's strengths; parent educator is accepting and non-judgmental of all family members. - Developmental information is the focus of each visit.
+- Personal visits will be completed with each family once or twice a month, depending upon family needs and assessment results. - PAT visits will be held in person in the family home, unless health or safety concerns warrant a change in location See also protocols listed below. - o Virtual visits can be completed via Interactive Video Conferencing (such as Zoom) or telephone visits, in the event a family has communicable illness or safety would be jeopardized getting to the home with inclement weather. - o Virtual visits must incorporate all elements of a personal home visit and be planned in advance.
+Staff will notify the supervisor if Virtual Visits are done. - A check-in call or text will be completed with the family the day before their scheduled visit. - There is respect for the family unit. - The parent educator continually strives to build good rapport with each family. - Affirmation is given for the family's strengths; parent educator is accepting and non-judgmental of all family members. - Developmental information is the focus of each visit.
 Parent educators share information that is based on sound educational research, not hearsay or personal experience. - The parent educator will review the PAT Milestones before each visit to help inform and plan the visit.
-Following each visit, parent educators update teh PAT Milestones in Visit Tracker with 'emerging' and 'achieved' milestones for each enrolled child.
-Parent educators use the Milestones to track development over time and to identify potential red flags, following up with the PAT Coordinator on any concerns. - The parent educator is prepared to answer the "what happens next" developmental questions. - The parent educator is able to tailor information to the family interests; additional information may be brought to the next visit or mailed to the family; the parent educator understands that there may be questions that she cannot answer at the time of the visit. - The family is a guide for the visit.
-The parent educator provides alternatives and information to aid the family in making informed decisions. - The visits are conducted on time but with flexibility.
+Following each visit, parent educators update the PAT Milestones in Visit Tracker with 'emerging' and 'achieved' milestones for each enrolled child.
+Parent educators use the Milestones to track development over time and to identify potential red flags, following up with the PAT Coordinator on any concerns. - The parent educator is prepared to answer the "what happens next" developmental questions. - The parent educator is able to tailor information to the family interests; additional information may be brought to the next visit or mailed to the family; the parent educator understands that there may be questions that she cannot answer at the time of the visit.

+- The family is a guide for the visit.
+The parent educator provides alternatives and information to aid the family in making informed decisions. - Adult screenings will be completed for postpartum depression and interpersonal violence as concerns arise.
+See protocols listed below. - The visits are conducted on time but with flexibility.
 Most visits should last about 60 minutes, for a family with one child.
 Families with 2 or more children should have visits lasting approximately 75-90 minutes.
-Visit time may vary because of number of children and family need. - The last closing minutes of the visit are used to summarize, answer questions and plan for the next visit, including parent follow-up activities and goal setting. - Occasionally it may be necessary for an observer to accompany a Parent Educator on a Home Visit (during annual evaluation by Coordinator; when training a new Parent Educator, etc.) If someone else is going to accompany you on the visit, the educator should call and ask the family's permission prior to the visit.
+Visit time may vary because of the number of children and family needs. - The last closing minutes of the visit are used to summarize, answer questions and plan for the next visit, including parent follow-up activities and goal setting. - Occasionally it may be necessary for an observer to accompany a Parent Educator on a Home Visit (during annual evaluation by Coordinator; when training a new Parent Educator, etc.) If someone else is going to accompany you on the visit, the educator should call and ask the family's permission prior to the visit.